AdamCraig/Pure-CSS-Slider/README.md

 ## Design Process Notes

-The design of the slider is meant to be minimalist, simple, and clean, without taking a lot of time doing anything too flashy
+The design of the slider is meant to be minimalist, simple, and clean, without taking a lot of time doing anything too flashy.

 ## Development Process Notes